 - Nurse Practitioner Authority to Sign POLST Forms

 NPs are authorized to sign POLST forms under the supervision of a physician if its within the scope of practice authorized by law.
 Cal.
 Prob.
 Code §4780(c)

 - Nurse Practitioner as a Primary Care Provider

 NPs are recognized in state policy as primary care providers.
 Primary care provider means a person responsible for coordinating and providing primary care to members, within the scope of their license to practice, for initiating referrals and for maintaining continuity of care.
 A primary care provider may be a primary care physician or nonphysician medical practitioner including a nurse practitioner, certified nurse midwife or physician assistant.
-22 CCR §53810(gg)
+22 Cal.
+Code of Reg. §53810(gg)

 - Dental Hygienists with Direct Access

 Registered dental hygienists in alternative practice (RDHAPs) must have a documented relationship with at least one licensed dentist for referrals, consultations, and emergency services.
 They are authorized to provide any services that do not require direct supervision of a dentist in personal residences of the homebound, nursing homes, hospitals, residential care facilities, schools, and other underserved areas.
 RDHAPs can provide services independently for 18 months, after which the patient must be seen by a licensed dentist or physician.
 The dentist may write a prescription valid for two years authorizing the RDHAP to continue providing dental hygiene services.Cal.
 Bus. & Prof. Code §1911 and Cal.
 Bus. & Prof. Code §1922-1931

 - Dental Therapists